Day Hike Packing List: Must-Have Hiking Gear

 Backpack

 I assume that anyone going on a day hike will have a backpack.
-However, it’s essential to choose the right one so that you are comfortable and the burden doesn’t load too much on your back.
-These are the most important features of a day hike backpack:
+However, choosing the right one is crucial so you are comfortable and the burden doesn’t load too much on your back.
+These are the most significant features of a day hike backpack:

 • 22-25 liters: enough to store your essential gear